CameronOakes/CameronOakes/README.md

 <h1 align="center">Hi 👋, I'm Cameron</h1>
 <h3 align="center">A Junior Web Developer with a passion for learning</h3>

-- 🔭 I’m currently working on [Mapple](https://github.com/CameronOakes/Mapple)

-- 👯 I’m looking for people to collaborate on **Any project, preferably on the Ruby on Rails framework!**

 - 📫 How to reach me **cameronoakes@outlook.com**

 <h3 align="left">Connect with me:</h3>